History of contract bridge: Origins

-According to the Oxford English Dictionary, the word bridge is the English pronunciation of the game called "biritch".
-It followed on from whist, which initially was the dominant trick-playing game and enjoyed a loyal following for centuries.
-The oldest known reference to the rules of the game dates from 1886 and calls it "Biritch, or Russian Whist".
-The game featured several significant developments from whist: dealer chose the trump suit, or nominated his partner to do so; there was a call of no trumps (biritch); and the dealer's partner's hand became dummy.
-There were other similarities to bridge: points were scored above and below the line; the score could be doubled and redoubled; scoring a game in one deal required 3 in no trumps, 4 in hearts, or 5 in diamonds (although it could not be done at all, undoubled, in clubs or spades); and there were slam bonuses.
+According to the Oxford English Dictionary, the word bridge is the English pronunciation of "biritch" adopted in France in the early 1890s.
+Bridge rapidly replaced Whist, which had been played for centuries, in the mid-1890s.

+Bridge had significant from Russian Whist.
+Dealer chose the trump suit, or nominated his partner to do so; the top call was No Trumps (biritch); and the dealer's partner's hand became dummy.
+The score could be doubled and redoubled; scoring a game in one deal required 3 in No Trumps, 4 in Hearts, or 5 in Diamonds.
+There were 40 and 20 point slam bonuses.

 Despite the popularity of whist, this game, and variants of it, bridge and bridge-whist, became popular in the United States and the UK in the 1890s.